stormpath/passport-stormpath/README.md

 ## Contributing

-You can make your own contributions by forking the `development` branch, making your changes, and issuing pull-requests on the `development` branch.
+You can make your own contributions by forking the `develop` branch, making your changes, and issuing pull-requests on the `develop` branch.

 We regularly maintain our GitHub repository, and are quick about reviewing pull requests and accepting changes!